Fireman (steam engine)

-A fireman, stoker or watertender is a person whose occupation it is to tend the fire for the running of a boiler, heating a building, or powering a steam engine.
+A fireman, stoker or boilerman is a person who tends the fire for the running of a boiler, heating a building, or powering a steam engine.
 Much of the job is hard physical labor, such as shoveling fuel, typically coal, into the boiler's firebox.
-On steam locomotives the title fireman is usually used, while on steamships and stationary steam engines, such as those driving saw mills, the title is usually stoker (although the British Merchant Navy did use fireman).
+On steam locomotives, the title fireman is usually used, while on steamships and stationary steam engines, such as those driving saw mills, the title is usually stoker (although the British Merchant Navy did use fireman).
 The German word Heizer is equivalent and in Dutch the word stoker is mostly used too.
 The United States Navy referred to them as watertenders.

 Nautical

 Royal Navy

-The Royal Navy used the rank structure ordinary stoker, stoker, leading stoker, stoker petty officer and chief stoker.
+The Royal Navy used the rank structure stoker 2nd class, stoker 1st Class, leading stoker, stoker petty officer and chief stoker.
 The non-substantive (trade) badge for stokers was a ship's propeller.
-Stoker remains the colloquial term used to refer to a marine engineering rating, despite the decommissioning of the last coal-fired naval vessel many years ago.
+"Stoker" remains the colloquial term for a marine engineering rating, despite the decommissioning of the last coal-fired naval vessel many years ago.

 Large coal-fueled vessels also had individuals working as coal trimmers, who delivered coal from the coal bunkers to the stokers.
 They were responsible for all coal handling with the exception of the actual fueling of the boilers.